Thank you to everyone who made this year’s Lake Erie Folk Fest wonderful!

 We’ll make sure you have all the details you need for directions, parking, programs and more, so watch this space as we get closer to festival time – we’ll have lots of fun news to share.

-We can’t wait to see you in February!
+We can’t wait to see you in 2026!

 A Community Celebration of Traditional Music